Coconut Paradise Phuket

 Your Holiday Experience:

-At Coconut Paradise we believe peace and privacy is of the utmost importance to our guests and strive to make sure everything is perfect for you from start to finish!
+Here at Coconut Paradise Phuket we believe peace and privacy is of the utmost importance to our guests and strive to make sure everything is perfect for you from start to finish!
 We pride ourselves on offering luxury accommodation and exceptional levels of customer service while maintaining affordable costs and giving our customers a truly fun and enjoyable holiday.

 We offer a full range of services for our guests:

 Basic services such as cleaning, garden staff, towels and linens, cable TV and unlimited Wi-Fi are all included in the price and we can also make arrangements for a taxi to meet you at the airport.
 We can arrange car/scooter hire for you locally at the best possible price and even have it delivered to you at the villa.
 Should you happen to have a more bespoke request, we are happy to assist you with that as well.